 If you are within the genres they cover, meaning traditional jazz or other New Orleans related music, I can also recommend the Louisiana Music Factory as an online outlet for your physical discs.
 Through a brick and mortar record store on Frenchman St. in New Orleans, and on a very professional website, they create a more personal feel than Amazon and let artists keep more of their money.
 Tuba Skinny and some other acts, not all of them New Orleans based, use LMF as their exclusive retailer for CDs and LPs.
 There may be similar indie options available in other genres.

 For what it’s worth I receive no compensation from Bandcamp or Louisiana Music Factory.
-Me not needing to get a real job depends on you not needing to get a real job.
+Me not needing to get a real job depends on you, the artist, not needing to get a real job.
 Get those links updated, consider this an opportunity to up your game, and good luck.